 - 3 inch ginger peeled and thinly sliced into thin matchsticks (julienned)

-- 22 shiitake mushrooms soak in hot water for 30 minutes until soften.
+- 22 dried shiitake mushrooms soak in hot water for 30 minutes until soften.
 Stems removed and cut into quarters

-- 1 large star anise
+- 1 star anise large

 - 5 cloves